Lamb Rogan Josh Recipe (Authentic Kashmiri Style)

 Saffron is soaked in hot milk and added to the curry to give it a rich flavor and color.

-How To Make Lamb Rogan Josh
+How To Make Rogan Josh Lamb

 Preparation

-Soak 1 pinch of saffron strands in 2 tablespoon hot milk.
+Step 1: Soak 1 pinch of saffron strands in 2 tablespoon hot milk.

-Lightly crush the following spices in a mortar and pestle.
+Step 2: Lightly crush the following spices in a mortar and pestle.

 - 3-4 black cardamoms